• Skip to primary navigation

 • Bake 50-55 minutes for bundt pan or about 25 minutes for layers until toothpick inserted comes out clean.

 • Allow cake to cool about 10 minutes on wire rack.
 Remove cake from pan(s) and continue cooling on wire rack over a shallow tray.
-When cake is completely cook, poke cake all over with a long bamboo skewer.
+When cake is completely cooked, poke cake all over with a long bamboo skewer.
 Pour Prosecco slowly over cake so Prosecco gets absorbed.
 Tip tray to capture the run off and continue to pour over the cake until it is saturated.
-Wrap in plastic and chill 2 -24 hours.
+Wrap in plastic and chill 4 -24 hours.
+See Notes.

 Peach Filling